Dominica’s Biodiversity

 Dominica’s waterways are central to its ecosystem.
 With 365 rivers—one for every day of the year—these waterways include prominent rivers like the Layou River, Indian River, Check Hall River, and the Roseau River.
 Rivers such as the Pagua River and the Massacre River flow through the island’s rich valleys, providing fresh water to both the natural environment and local agriculture.

 Dominica is also famous for its waterfalls, including the towering Trafalgar Falls, the pristine Spanny Falls, and the dramatic Middleham Falls.
-These waterfalls, which cascade from the island’s volcanic heights, are essential to the island’s sports tourism, drawing hikers and nature lovers from around the world.
+These cascading waterfalls from the island’s volcanic heights are essential to the island’s sports tourism and draw hikers and nature lovers worldwide.

-Additionally, Dominica’s volcanic origins are evident in its many sulphur springs including Cold Soufrière, with the Boiling Lake being one of the island’s most famous natural attractions.
+Dominica’s volcanic origins are evident in its many sulphur springsincluding Cold Soufrière, and the Boiling Lake is one of the island’s most famous natural attractions.
 Other hot springs, such as those in Wotten Waven, offer a more relaxing experience, where visitors can enjoy therapeutic baths amidst stunning natural landscapes.

 Marine Life: Fishes, Crustaceans, and Coral Reefs

 Dominica’s marine biodiversity is as rich as its terrestrial life.
-The island is surrounded by thriving coral reefs and is famous for being home to sperm whales, which can be seen year-round off the coast.
+Thriving coral reefs surround the island, and it is famous for being home to sperm whales, which can be seen year-round off the coast.
 The Dominica Sperm Whale Project works to study and protect these majestic marine mammals.

-In the surrounding waters, various species of fish such as parrotfish, groupers, and snapper inhabit the coral reefs, while lobsters, crabs, and conch are commonly found in the island’s waters.
+In the surrounding waters, various species of fish, such as parrotfishgroupers, and snapper, inhabit the coral reefs, while lobsterscrabs, and conch are commonly found on the island.
 The Indian River and coastal areas like Sandy Bay provide the ideal environment for species like the blue crab and other freshwater and marine creatures.

 Parks, Forests, and Protected Areas

-Dominica’s rich biodiversity is protected by a network of national parks and conservation areas.
-The Morne Trois Pitons National Park, a UNESCO World Heritage Site, is one of the island’s crown jewels, protecting some of the island’s most pristine landscapes, including the Valley of Desolation and Boeri Lake.
+A network of national parks and conservation areas protects Dominica’s rich biodiversity.
+The Morne Trois Pitons National Park, a UNESCO World Heritage Site, is one of the island’s crown jewels.
+It protects some of the island’s most pristine landscapes, including the Valley of Desolation and Boeri Lake.
 The park is a haven for nature lovers and is home to several of the island’s endemic species.

 The Morne Diablotin National Park is another essential part of the island’s conservation strategy, protecting the habitat of the Sisserou Parrot and other endangered species.
 This park, named after Dominica’s highest peak, offers breathtaking views and challenging hikes through its dense forest ecosystems.